(888) 383-HERS (4377)

 Thermal Emittance

-On the other hand, thermal emittance is the amount of radiative heat an object can absorb.
+On the other hand, thermal emittance is the amount of heat radiation an object can absorb.
 Heat is a phenomenon that can be felt rather than seen.
 Measured from 0 to 1, the lower the value the less heat transfer occurs.

 Solar Reflective Index (SRI)